BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 Bio-medical information retrieval is the task of searching relevant scientific documents such as research papers or blogs for a given scientific query in the biomedical domain \cite{jiang2007empirical}.
 We consider a scientific query as \textit{input} and retrieve bio-medical documents as \textit{output}.

-\paragraph{TREC-COVID} \cite{10.1145/3451964.3451965} is an ad-hoc search challenge based on the CORD-19 dataset containing scientific articles related to the COVID-19 pandemic \cite{wang2020cord19}.
-We include the July 16, 2020 version of CORD-19\footnote{\href{https://www.semanticscholar.org/cord19}{https://www.semanticscholar.org/cord19}} as corpus $\mathbf{T}$ and use the final cumulative judgements of the original task as queries $\mathbf{Q}$.
+\textbf{TREC-COVID} \cite{10.1145/3451964.3451965} is an ad-hoc search challenge based on the CORD-19 dataset containing scientific articles related to the COVID-19 pandemic \cite{wang2020cord19}.
+We include the July 16, 2020 version of CORD-19 dataset as corpus $\mathbf{T}$ and use the final cumulative judgements with query descriptions from the original task as queries $\mathbf{Q}$.